guermal/technical_assignement/README.md

 ## direct inference

-to run a quick model refer to the qwen folder and follow its readme file.
-For more insight and indeep analysis use this folder.
+- To run a quick train/inference model refer to the qwen folder and follow its readme file.

+- For more low level manipulation and from (scratch building) insight and indeep analysis use this folder.

+- Preferably start with qwen folder its easier to manipulate, then you can refer to the shared pdf file to understand this git